WellFiredDevelopment/dotProfileDocumentation/sphinx/source/api/classes/class_wellfired_profile_unity_runtime_dotprofilesession.rst

     **Description**

-        Return a profile allowing to specify details about a record session (data to track, how to process it) and start then stop it.
+        Return a new :ref:`ISession<interfacewellfired_profile_isession>` allowing the caller to specify details about a what to record, when to record it and how to process that data.

 .. _classwellfired_profile_unity_runtime_dotprofilesession_1ac8def160e14194ee68deeca66e45127a: